GameAid/Toddler-Taxonomist/README.md

 #### Personal Developer Note

 I started and am trying to get [GameAid](http://www.gameaid.org) off the ground.
-Founding a federally-recognized non-profit corporation is somewhat expensive.
 While Toddler Taxonomist is a GameAid product, it currently is published through [The Perihelion Group](http://www.theperiheliongroup.com)'s developer account.
 The Perihelion Group is an LLC through which I do my for-profit work.

 My hope is to take proceeds from Toddler Taxonomist and use them to pay for some of the expenses in supporting GameAid.
 Once GameAid is properly established, The Perihelion Group will no longer sell Toddler Taxonomist and all legal rights to it and copyrights will be donated to GameAid.